Nationwide Identity Theft Defense Lawyer

 Remember, you are innocent until proven guilty.
 It is up to the prosecution to prove your guilt.
 Your attorney needs only establish reasonable doubt that a crime was intentionally committed.

-Start Your Confidential Attorney-Client Relationship with a Free Consultation
+Start Your Confidential Attorney-Client Relationship with Your Consultation

 If you have been charged with the crime of identity theft, you must attempt to secure legal representation without delay.
 If you are found guilty of being in possession of stolen personal information, you could be facing a number of charges and harsh sentencing.
 The time to create a defense is now, not later.